OWASP/Software-Component-Verification-Standard/en/0x01-Frontispiece.md

 ![license](./images/license.png)

-Copyright © 2019 The OWASP Foundation.
-This document is released under the [Creative Commons Attribution ShareAlike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).
+Copyright © 2020 The OWASP Foundation.
+This document is released under the [Creative Commons Attribution ShareAlike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
 For any reuse or distribution, you must make clear to others the license terms of this work.

-Version 1.0, August 2019
+Version 0.8, March 2020

 ## Project Leads